 Researchers’ Grand Prix is a Swedish competition that has been running annually since 2012.
 We challenge researchers to present their research in the most captivating, inspiring and educational way possible – in just four minutes!
 The audience and expert judges jointly decide on the winner.

-Researchers qualify to the final round by advancing through regional heats, that take place in cities across Sweden as a part of the science festival ForskarFredag (European Researchers’ Night in Sweden).
+Researchers qualify to the final round by advancing through regional heats, that take place in cities across Sweden (Helsingborg, Eskilstuna, Stockholm, Umeå and Luleå) as a part of the science festival ForskarFredag (European Researchers’ Night in Sweden).
 In addition, researchers can qualify for the final via an online contest – Researchers’ Grand Prix Digital.

 Why the Researchers’ Grand Prix?